metablaster/WindowsFirewallRuleset/README.md

 unlike method from point 1 you can customize your export in almost any way you want.

-If you want to import rules, importing by using GPO is same as for export, and to import with PowerShell just run `Scripts\ImportFirewall.ps1`
+If you want to import rules, importing by using GPO is same as for export, and to import with PowerShell just run `Scripts\ImportFirewall.ps1` which will pick up your previous export file.

-To customize your export\import please take a look into `Modules\Ruleset.Firewall\Public`, which is where you'll find description on how to use export\import PowerShell functions.
+To customize your export\import please take a look into `Modules\Ruleset.Firewall\Public`, which is where you'll find description on how to use export\import module functions.

+**NOTE:** Method 2 is experimental, very slow and not 100% reliable, you're advised to verify results.

 ## Manage loaded rules